ethdebug/solidity-data-representation/src/locations-detailed.md

 dynamic type are still stored as pointers (but see the [section below](#user-content-locations-in-detail-calldata-in-detail-pointers-to-calldata) about how those work).

-Also, structs that contain mappings are entirely illegal in calldata, unlike in memory where the mappings are simply omitted.
+Also, structs that contain mappings (or arrays of such) are entirely illegal in calldata, unlike in memory where the mappings are simply omitted.

 *Remark*: Calldata variables were only introduced in Solidity 0.5.0, so it is impossible to have variables of zero-element multivalue type in calldata;